 Council recognizes that engaging with members of Indigenous, Black and racialized communities is key to restoring trust, police accountability and equitable policing.
 Part of this engagement process will be to develop alternative service delivery models of community safety.

 At its meeting in June 2020, City Council adopted 36 decisions related to policing reform.
 These decisions included areas of public safety, crisis response and police accountability.
-At its meeting on August 18, 2020, the Toronto Police Services Board approved 81 decisions on policing reform, including the reforms requested by City Council.
+At its meeting on August 18, 2020, the Toronto Police Service Board approved 81 decisions on policing reform, including the reforms requested by City Council.
 The recommendations within this report will lead to concrete action from the City, the Toronto Police Service and the Toronto Police Services Board, changing the future of policing in Toronto.

 At the February City Council meeting, Council approved the report on the Community Crisis Support Service Pilot, implementing four pilots for community crisis support services in Toronto.